 If you have not yet completed or mailed the Consent of Stockholder to Action Without Meeting supplied in connection with the Insurgent Solicitation, your failure to do so shall effectively serve as a "no" vote on the Insurgent Proposals.
 However, in order to vote in favor of the Company Proposals, you must indicate your consent thereto and return the enclosed form of Consent to the Company.
 At such time as the Company receives the unrevoked written consent of holders of the requisite number of shares of Stock for each proposal, either the Company Proposals or the Insurgent Proposals, such proposal shall be deemed adopted and effective.
+Because the Company's Director Removal Proposal and each of the Insurgent Proposals are essentially incompatible, the earlier adoption of the Company Proposals shall render moot the Insurgent Proposals, and vice versa.
 The Insurgents do not seek revocation of consents in favor of the Charter Amendment Proposal.
-It is possible that neither the Company Proposals nor the Insurgent Proposals will receive the necessary support of stockholders, in which case the status quo will remain.
-It is also possible that both sets of proposals will be approved, in which case the Board will consist of Mr. Zotos and Drs.
-Iwaki and Rudick.
 At such time as either the Company Proposals have become effective or the 60-day solicitation periods for the adoption of proposals have expired without the requisite number of consents received, the Company shall notify its stockholders through a press release and by filing with the SEC a Current Report on Form 8-K. The Company can make no representation as to stockholder notification in the event that the Insurgent Proposals become effective, as the Insurgents shall control the Company's governance at such time.